Shawn Hochuli, LPL Wealth Advisor

 - An initial thorough analysis of a client’s personal financial situation to help determine his/her long-term goals and objectives.

-- Construction of a properly diversified* investment portfolio that both fits his/her current life stage and directs him/her toward meeting those goals and objectives.
+- Construction of a properly diversified* investment portfolio that both fits his/her current life stage and directs him/her towards those goals and objectives.

 - The implementation of the investment portfolio through techniques that may include dollar cost averaging.**